-Modeling the impact of spatial inequities in access to medications for treatment of opioid use disorder among persons who inject drugs
+Spatial inequities in access to medications for treatment of opioid use disorder highlight scarcity of methadone providers under counterfactual scenarios

 Eric Tatara, Qinyun Lin, Jonathan Ozik, Marynia Kolak, Nicholson T Collier, Dylan Halpern,